Magdala: Migdal

+In 1910–1911, the Jewish village of Migdal was established adjacent to Al-Majdal.
+After 1948, Migdal expanded to include some of the village land of Al-Majdal.

+State of Israel

 Walid Khalidi describes the village remains in 1992: "The site is dotted with rubble, Christ's-thorn, and a few palm and olive trees.
 The only remaining village landmark is the neglected shrine of Muhammad al-'Ajami, a low, square, stone structure topped by a formerly whitewashed dome.
 The land in the vicinity is cultivated by Israelis."
-In his book, Khalidi published a photo of the maqam of sheikh Muhammad ar-Raslan, confusing it with the disappeared maqam of sheikh Muhammad al-‘Ajami.
-This erroneous name of the shrine was taken by the following researchers.

-Petersen examined the maqam (shrine) of Muhammad al-Ajami in 1991, and described it as a small square building with a shallow dome supported by squinches.
+In 1991, Petersen visited the maqam of Muhammad al-Ajami, describing it as a small square building with a shallow dome supported by squinches.
 The entrance was on the north side, where there also was a small window.
 The shrine appeared to contain two tombs, one about 1 m high, while the other marked only by a low kerb of stones.
 The larger tomb was covered with purple and green cloth.